Towards relativistic generalization of collapse models: Acknowledgments

-\textit{Acknowledgments.--}The authors thank Lorenzo Di Pietro and Angelo Bassi for several discussions.
-The authors acknowledge support from the Department of Physics of the University of Trieste (Department of Excellence 2023-2027), University of Trieste, INFN, the PNRR MUR projects PE0000023-NQSTI, the EU EIC Pathfinder project QuCoM (101046973) and FVG MICROGRANT LR2/2011 (D55-microgrants24).
-L.D. was supported by the National Research, Development and Innovation Office “Frontline” Research Excellence Program (Grant No. KKP133827) and benefited from the EU COST Actions CA23115 and CA23130.
+The authors thank Lorenzo Di Pietro and Angelo Bassi for several discussions.
+The authors acknowledge support from the Department of Physics of the University of Trieste (Department of Excellence 2023-2027), University of Trieste, INFN, the PNRR MUR projects PE0000023-NQSTI, the EU EIC Pathfinder project QuCoM (101046973), the FVG MICROGRANT LR2/2011 (D55-microgrants24) , the National Research, Development and Innovation Office “Frontline” Research Excellence Program (Grant No. KKP133827) and the EU COST Actions CA23115 and CA23130.